TIGRLab/datman-dashboard/README.md

 {% include 'my_other_file.html' %}
 ```
 performance wise this is not always a good idea.
 Each and every time the 'include'
-statement is read when the website's page is loaded the included file has to be
+statement is read when the website's page is loaded, the included file has to be
 read from the filesystem.
 File reads are (relatively) slow and if the include is
 inside of a loop with a large number of iterations you can easily add extra seconds
 of load time for a minimal boost in HTML readability.